-^{}Sometimes called the chain rule of probability, this theorem was first formulated by Rev. Bayes around 1759.
-The exact date is not known; the paper was published posthumously by his good friend Price in 1763.
-It was formulated in its present form by Laplace,18 who applied it to problems in celestial mechanics, medical statistics and even, according to some accounts, to jurisprudence.
+\Sometimes called the chain rule of probability, this theorem was first formulated by Rev. Bayes around 1759.
+The exact date is not known; the paper was published posthumously by his good friend Richard Price in 1763.
+Bayes' formulation was only for P(A) uniform.
+The theorem was formulated in its present form by Laplace, who was apparently unaware of Bayes' work.
+Laplace